majk-p/website/src/reference/01-General-Info/02-Community-Plugins.md

 - [sbt-dependency-lock](https://stringbean.github.io/sbt-dependency-lock):
 generate dependency lockfiles and check for changes at build time.
 - [sbt-unzip](https://github.com/djice/sbt-unzip-plugin): Extract zip dependencies where you want in your project.
+- [sbt-license-check](https://github.com/philippus/sbt-license-check): check and report on licenses used, fail build for disallowed licenses.
+- [sbt-pekko-version-check](https://github.com/philippus/sbt-pekko-version-check): check if the Apache Pekko modules match, fail build if they don't.

 #### Web and frontend development plugins